tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/en/README.txt

            picture, and/or simply click the picture once, to apply the effect.

+           Magic Controls

              If the tool can be used by clicking and dragging, a 'painting' button will be available on the left, below the list of Magic tools on the right side of the screen.
 If the tool can affect the entire picture at once, an 'entire picture' button will be available on the right.

+             ⚙ Note: If the "nomagiccontrols" option is set, Tux Paint won't display the painting or entire picture controls.
+See the "Options" documentation.

+             💡 If the magic controls are disabled, the Magic plugin may make separate tools available, one for painting and one that affects the entire pictre.

+           Magic Sizing

+             Some tools offer different sizing options.
+If so, a slider will appear at the bottom right side of the screen.
+This may affect the radius of a special effect (e.g., Darken) or painted object (e.g., Patterns), or other attributes (e.g., large versus small Brick shapes).

+             ⚙ Note: If the "nomagicsizes" option is set, Tux Paint won't display the sizing controls.
+See the "Options" documentation.

+             💡 If the sizing option is disabled, the Magic plugin may simply offer a default size (e.g., Patterns), or it may make separate tools available with different pre-set sizes (e.g., Bricks and Googly Eyes).

+             📜 This option was added starting with Tux Paint version 0.9.30.

            See the instructions for each Magic tool (in the 'magic-docs' folder).